Options and Prices in USD

 The JMI Wheeley Bars have leveling screws, and this may be an advantage in certain circumstances.

 The ScopeRoller solution weighs less than ten pounds (sometimes as little as three pounds), so you aren't paying a lot of money for shipping.
-Especially if you are outside of the United States, the shipping charge for our competitor's products can be quite substantial.
+The shipping charge for our competitor's products can be quite substantial.